-1) Bachelor stage in the family life cycle –
+1) Bachelor stage in the family life cycles –

 During the bachelor stage people are usually characterized by being interested mainly in appearances.
 Therefore, people at this stage tend to invest more in fashionable clothing and vehicles.
 Impulsive buying as well as premium buying is a common characteristic of the Bachelor stage.